-If we’re being honest, we’ll have to say that the buffet at the Circus Circus Hotel and Casino in Las Vegas is on the lower end of the Strip’s lineup of renowned buffets.
+Circus Circus has one of the few remaining traditional buffets in Las Vegas.
+However if we’re being honest, we’ll have to say that the buffet at the Circus Circus Hotel and Casino in Las Vegas is on the lower end of the Strip’s lineup of renowned buffets.

 Located on the casino level, the buffet does get busy.
 However once you get past the ropes, the inside dining area, is open and spread out with two different main serving areas separated by the self-serve drink station.
 The decor is functional and in no way fancy.

-Circus Circus Breakfast Buffet
+Circus Circus Brunch Buffet

 The cereal bar give you choice from six different cereals (generic versions of Apple Jacks, Cocoa Puffs, Raisin Bran, Fruit Loops, etc.)